bedrocklinux/bedrocklinux-website/markdown/faq.md

   However, this would not extend to the base distribution.
 Thus, again, the base distribution should be minimized to limit maintenance.

+Finally, consider the possibility that there may not end up being a functional difference between installing Bedrock Linux as the base and some other distribution as a ~{client~}, and installing Bedrock Linux "on top" of some other distribution, only to end up morphing it into the exact same system.
+What really *is* a "base"?

 ## {id="on\_which\_distro"} On which distribution is Bedrock Linux based?